paperless-ngx/paperless-ngx/docs/development.md

       complicated IF cases.
 Append `# noqa: E501` to disable this check for certain lines.

+### Package Management

+Paperless uses `uv` to manage packages and virtual environments for both development and production.
+To accomplish some common tasks using `uv`, follow the shortcuts below:

+To upgrade all locked packages to the latest allowed versions: `uv lock --upgrade`

+To upgrade a single locked package: `uv lock --upgrade-package <package>`

+To add a new package: `uv add <package>`

+To add a new development package `uv add --dev <package>`

 ## Front end development

 The front end is built using AngularJS.
 In order to get started, you need Node.js (version 14.15+) and